 Taking Stock addresses issues that tend to arise in businesses that have been up and running for awhile and could benefit from a progress check.
 More Taking Stock course information.

 Scholarships & Financial Assistance

-Financial assistance is available for qualified applicants, however all students are expected to contribute at least $25 towards the course fee.
+Financial assistance is available for qualified applicants, however all students are expected to contribute towards the course fee.
 Requests for financial assistance can be made as part of registration.
 Be sure to select "scholarship request" in the payment section, and briefly explain why the course fee represents a financial hardship for you at this time.
-Then, please submit a $25 deposit via an online payment or by mail.

 Financial assistance is offered on a rolling basis and available while funds last.
-Requests for financial assistance are reviewed and notifications sent within a week of their submission.
+Requests for financial assistance are reviewed and notifications sent within 10 business days of their submission.